ziyao002/Original-Paillier/README.md

 # Original-Paillier

-Original Paillier cryptosystem
+Original Paillier cryptosystem.

-C++, with NTL and GMP.
+Using C++ with NTL and GMP.